Cupolas of Capitalism

 Art Deco skyscraper

 topped with a domed cupola.
 400 feet tall.
 A statue called The Sower crowns the cupola.
-More info offsite with official virtual tours here and here, a pdf based building description in the Nebraska Blue Book, and a collection of building photos on the state legislature website.
-Also offsite is a capitol photo album, from Hector Berky; another from Edward Crim; and a short building description with a list of related sites.
+More offsite with building pictures, history, and tour and other info from the state capitol website; a pdf based building description in the Nebraska Blue Book; and a collection of building photos on the state legislature website.
+Also offsite is a capitol photo album from Edward Crim, and a short building description with a list of related sites.

-1967-70, Legislative Building (a separate structure built to house the ) / Ferris and Erskine and Raymond Hellman.
+1967-70, Legislative Building built to house the State Assembly and Senate / Ferris and Erskine and Raymond Hellman.

 Historic photo showing a general view of the Nevada State Capitol Building.
 From the Library of Congress's Historic American Buildings Survey.